The Journal is published online only. The frequency of releases is 4 times a year.

 The journal is indexed in the systems:

-• Google Scholar is a freely available search engine that indexes the full text of scholarly publications of all formats and disciplines.
-The Google Scholar index includes the majority ofpeer-reviewed online journals in Europe and America from major scientific publishers.
+Google Scholar is a freely accessible search engine that indexes the full text of scientific publications of all formats and disciplines.
+The Google Scholar index includes most peer-reviewed online journals of Europe and America from the largest scientific publishers.

 CrossMark

-CrossMark is a Crossref service that allows readers to access the current version of a published article or other material.
+CrossMark is a Crossref service that allows readers to access the latest version of a published article or other material.